vilemduha/blendercam/scripts/addons/docs/interface.md

 # User Interface

-Fabex's user interface was designed to facilitate multiple different workflows, layouts and experience levels.
+**Fabex**'s user interface was designed to facilitate multiple different workflows, layouts and experience levels.

-Fabex can do a lot of things so we try to balance not overwhelming new users with giving access to the many parameters necessary for advanced users.
+**Fabex** has a lot of functionality, and tries to balance not overwhelming new users with settings they may not need, with giving access to the many parameters necessary for advanced users to complete complex jobs.

 **Interface** allows users to hide options below a certain level, simplifying the layout for beginners.
 - **Basic** - displays only necessary panels and options